News & Insights

 What is renewable natural gas?

-Renewable natural gas (RNG) projects capture and recover methane produced at a landfill or other methane producing facility such as farms or digesters to prevent its release into the atmosphere, where it would otherwise contribute to greenhouse gas emissions.
+Renewable natural gas (RNG) projects capture and recover methane produced at a landfill or other methane-producing facility such as farms or digesters to prevent its release into the atmosphere, where it would otherwise contribute to greenhouse gas emissions.
 It is then transformed into a valuable, clean energy source that can be used to power homes, vehicles, and industrial processes.

 Renewable natural gas is a term used to describe biogas that has been upgraded for use in place of fossil natural gas.
-The biogas used to produce RNG comes from a variety of sources, including municipal solid waste landfills, digesters at water resource recovery facilities, wastewater treatment plants, livestock farms, food production facilities and organic waste management operations.
+The biogas used to produce RNG comes from a variety of sources, including municipal solid waste landfills, digesters at water resource recovery facilities, wastewater treatment plants, livestock farms, food production facilities, and organic waste management operations.

 For gas utility owners, investment in RNG production provides a path to achieving methane emission reductions.
-Methane has a global warming potential at least 28 times greater than CO and a relatively short (12-year) atmospheric life, so reducing these emissions can achieve near-term beneficial impacts in mitigating global climate change.
-RNG facilities capture and utilize methane that farms, landfills and other waste sources would otherwise vent into the atmosphere or incinerate in a flare.
+Methane has a global warming potential at least 28 times greater than CO2 and a relatively short (12-year) atmospheric life, so reducing these emissions can achieve near-term beneficial impacts in mitigating global climate change.
+RNG facilities capture and utilize methane that farms, landfills, and other waste sources would otherwise vent into the atmosphere or incinerate in a flare.

 Benefits of renewable natural gas